aborg0/underscore.scala.js/README.md

 underscore.scala.js
 ==============

-[underscore](http://underscorejs.org/) s a JavaScript library that provides a whole mess of useful functional programming helpers without extending any built-in objects.
+[underscore](http://underscorejs.org/) is a JavaScript library that provides a whole mess of useful functional programming helpers without extending any built-in objects.
 Underscore.scala.js is the binding of Underscore.js for [Scala.js](http://www.scala-js.org/).

 Documentation
 -------------